-Menu Sub-Menu Description Initialize Frequencies and Probabilities - Imports clock constraints from SmartTime, and allows you to enter frequencies and probabilities for the design.
+Menu Sub-Menu Description Initialize Frequencies and Probabilities Imports clock constraints from SmartTime, and allows you to enter frequencies and probabilities for the design, as shown in the Initializing Frequencies and Probabilities section.
 Operating Conditions - Allows you to customize the operating conditions used in SmartPower.
-Options - Displays the Options dialog box, where you can set analysis and display preferences.
+Options Displays the Options dialog box, where you can set analysis and display preferences.
 Reports Power Report Generates a power report.
 Scenario Power Report Generates a scenario power report.
 Activity and Hazards Power Report Generates an activity and hazards power report.
+Export Report for MPE - Exports a report for Microchip Power Estimator (MPE).
+Freeze/Unfreeze Calculations - Freezes or unfreezes the computations that happen to avoid the SmartPower tool from slowing down